Call4Cloud | MMP-C | Autopilot | Device Preparation

 2. The Idea

-It always starts with an idea… So In this example, I have created a Win32 app to let end users restart the Microsoft Intune management service.
+It always starts with an idea.
+In this example, I have created a Win32 app to let end users restart the Microsoft Intune management service.
 Do you know what is beautiful?
-You could do the same with some other services like for example the Print Spooler.
-Let me explain why…
+You could do the same with some other services, like the Print Spooler.
+Let me explain why.

-How many times didn’t you (when working as a service desk engineer) get a call there was something wrong with the Printer and you needed to restart the Spooler Service?
+How many times didn’t you (when working as a service desk engineer) get a call that there was something wrong with the Printer, and you needed to restart the Spooler Service?

-Before we can do anything with the service, we need to change the permissions of the service itself because a regular user doesn’t have permission to do so.
-When we have changed the permission we still need to make sure the end-user could easily perform this action him/herself.
+Before we can do anything with the service, we need to change the service’s permissions because a regular user doesn’t have permission to do so.
+When we have changed the permission we still need to ensure the end-user could easily perform this action him/herself.
 To do so we are also going to publish a shortcut to an additional program to restart the service.

 Below is a screenshot how it would be like when you are done